svx/gradle-quickstart/website/docs/quick-start-guides/custom-task.md

 Congratulations 🎉 !!!

-You've successfully created the "Technical Writer" application using Gradle and ran a custom task.
+You've successfully created the "Custom Task" application using Gradle and ran a custom task.

 The following list provides a quick summary of what you have achieved by working through this guide.